urbanopt/urbanopt.github.io/customization/adding_own_measure.md

 - [`urban_geometry_creation`](https://github.com/urbanopt/urbanopt-geojson-gem/tree/develop/lib/measures/urban_geometry_creation): An URBANopt GeoJSON measure that is used to create geometry along with spaces for a particular building, accounting for shading from surrounding buildings.

-- [`create_typical_building_from_model`](https://github.com/NREL/openstudio-model-articulation-gem/tree/develop/lib/measures/create_typical_building_from_model): A second instance of this Measure, which is added in the workflow after urban geometry creation and the `add_hvac` argument is now set to `true`, to add HVAC system for the blended space types.
+- [`create_typical_building_from_model 2`](https://github.com/NREL/openstudio-model-articulation-gem/tree/develop/lib/measures/create_typical_building_from_model): A second instance of this Measure, which is added in the workflow after urban geometry creation and the `add_hvac` argument is now set to `true`, to add HVAC system for the blended space types.
 The rest of the arguments for adding constructions, space type, loads, etc. are set to `false`.

 - `IncreaseInsulationRValueforExteriorWalls`: An OpenStudio measure that is used to increase the R-Value of insulation for exterior walls by a specific value.
 This measure is skipped in the baseline Scenario and is added for all `MidRiseApartment` OpenStudio building types in the high efficiency Scenario.